-Bernard “Mike” Brophy, 88, of Wahpeton, ND passed away Tuesday, March 30, 2021 at St. Catherine’s Living Center in Wahpeton.
-A public memorial service will be held in the coming days.
+Bernard “Mike” Brophy, 88, of Wahpeton, ND passed away Tuesday, March 30, 2021, at St. Catherine’s Living Center in Wahpeton.
+A public memorial service will be held on Saturday, April 24, 2021, at 10 AM at United Church of Christ in Wahpeton.
+The family requests that masks be worn at the service.
+Pastor Ken Adams will officiate.
 Arrangements have been entrusted to Vertin-Munson Funeral Home in Wahpeton.

 Mike was born on October 10, 1932, to Daniel C. and Marie (Layton) Brophy near Jamestown, ND, where he lived until he was 13 and sent to foster care near Pingree, ND.
 He graduated from High School there in 1950.

 In Pingree, Mike met the love of his life, Joyce Dunwoodie, who would bring him back from a brief time working in Washington state.
 He worked on the Dunwoodie farm during their courtship and early marriage.
 Mike and Joyce were married on October 29, 1952, and started their family.
 Four children were born to the couple.
 The family moved to Wahpeton while Mike attended North Dakota State School of Science (NDSCS), graduating from the Electronics program in 1957.
 They returned to Jamestown and purchased a business which became “Mike’s Radio & TV” until 1967 when they returned to Wahpeton, where Mike taught Electronics at NDSCS for the next 26 years.
 His students thought he was tough, but often came back and thanked him and said he was the best teacher they ever had.
 He was always fixing TVs and VCRs for people on the side and also worked on the radio beacons for some of the small airports in the area.